Zettlr/zettlr-docs/docs/en/academic/custom-templates.md

 # Custom Templates

 When you are done with the content of your paper, it is time to turn your attention to its aesthetics.
 Your ideas are valuable.
 However, to truly make them shine, you have to select the right layout and typography.

-You want to use a specific font, good line spacing and maybe even colour.
-The [PDF Preferences](../reference/settings.md) allow you to customise general settings when for exporting a whole project or a single file.
+For example, you want may want to use a specific font, a different line spacing and maybe even colour.
+Zettlr's [PDF Preferences](../reference/settings.md) allow you to customise general settings when for exporting a whole project or a single file.
 However, LaTeX typesetting has many more settings and options.
 If you are so inclined, you can make truly amazing looking documents, [like these examples](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends).

 In addition to giving you the freedom to use tools like Pandoc and LaTeX, a core principle of Zettlr's philosophy is to makes these tools work _well_ for you.
 This page will introduce you to using custom LaTeX templates, so you can showcase your writing and the final product!